matt-cook/corpchaps.com/get-started/start-your-corporate-chaplaincy-business.md

 ## Multimedia Marketing Tools
 These marketing materials are your shortcut to promoting your new business and signing client companies.
 You can put our ideas to work and make them your own by simply editing these templates.

-*   **Life is Hard postcard** for mailing to or sharing with prospective client companies (Microsoft Word, prints 4 postcards on 8.5" x 11").
+*   **Life Is Hard postcard** for mailing to or sharing with prospective client companies (Microsoft Word, prints 4 postcards on 8.5" x 11").
 *   **Corporate Chaplaincy Overview** for briefly presenting the value of workplace chaplaincy to prospective client companies (Microsoft PowerPoint).
 *   **Corporate Chaplaincy Brochure** for reinforcing awareness of your corporate chaplaincy business offline (Microsoft Word, trifold 8.5 x 11).
 *   **Corporate Chaplaincy: Giving the Gift of Hope** for presenting a deeper look at the value of chaplains attending to employees’ minds, bodies, and spirits (Microsoft PowerPoint).